-That very word, “nether” makes me think that someone is describing a remote and dark place.
-Uwagghh!
+That very word, “nether” makes me think of a remote and dark place.

-I don’t think they had dykes in Holland way back then, so the flooding was horrific!
+I don’t think they had dykes in the Netherlands back in the day, so the flooding was horrific!

 In 1287 a massive storm hit the coastline and caused major flooding in the Zuiderzee… 50,000 people died!

 And that is the FIRST flood recorded in weather history.

 It was also the worst flood recorded in weather history… to this day! … So far.

 I filled out the questionnaire when I applied to become an exchange student in The Netherlands.